OpenMaine/maineballot/astro/src/content/posts/2023-11-07-Q6_PrintingConstitution.md

 ---
 title: 'Question 6: Printing the Maine Constitution with all Provisions'
+excerpt: >-
-excerpt: This measure would add sections of the constitution related to Indian Treaty Obligations back into printed copies of the constitution.
+  This measure would add sections of the constitution related to Indian Treaty Obligations back into printed copies of the constitution.
-election: 2023-11-07
+electionDate: 2023-11-07
 header:
   overlay_image: ../../assets/img/2023_11/Q6_Constitution.jpeg
   teaser: ../../assets/img/2023_11/Q6_Constitution.jpeg
-  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
+  overlay_filter: 0.5
   image_description: Constitution
 search: true
-categories:
-  - November 2023 Election
+election: november-2023-election
 tags:
-  - Constitutional Amendment
+  - constitutional-amendment
-  - Native American
+  - native-american
+yes_vote: >-
-yes_vote: I am in favor of amending the printed Maine Constitution to include the removed sections.
+  I am in favor of amending the printed Maine Constitution to include the removed sections.
 no_vote: I want to keep the constitution as is.
-last_modified_at: 2023-10-06 T12:27:00-05:00
+lastModifiedDate: 2023-10-06
 ---

 ## The gist